dvrpc/TrackingProgress/markdown/Congestion/resources.md

 For more information on transportation system performance and strategies to enhance mobility of people and goods, see DVRPC’s [Congestion Management Process](https://www.dvrpc.org/CongestionManagement/).
 Additionally, DVRPC’s [Transportation Systems Management and Operations (TSMO)](https://www.dvrpc.org/Transportation/TSMO/) planning programs preserve capacity and improve the security, safety, and reliability of the transportation system.

 DVRPC is required to track current conditions and set two- and four-year [system performance](https://dvrpc.org/tpm/?indicator=systemperf) targets for travel time reliability on the National Highway System, truck travel time reliability on the Interstate system, and annual hours of peak-hour excessive delay in the region’s urban areas based on projected changes in travel demand and transportation infrastructure investments, as part of the Federal Highway Administration’s Transportation Performance Management requirements.
+See how the region is performing: TPM [System Performance](https://www.dvrpc.org/tpm/?indicator=systemperf).

-DVRPC’s _[Municipal Implementation Toolbox](https://www.dvrpc.org/Plan/MIT/)_ suggests the following tools for improving congestion:
+DVRPC’s *[Municipal Implementation Toolbox](https://www.dvrpc.org/Plan/MIT/)* suggests the following tools for improving congestion:

 * [Access Management](https://www.dvrpc.org/Plan/MIT/accessmanagement)
 * [Complete Streets](https://www.dvrpc.org/Plan/MIT/completestreets)